ragalina/cse15l-lab-reports/lab-report-3.md

 ## Printing More

 There are 3 ways to print more of the text that matches the patterns.
+Which command used depends on whether you want to see text from above the pattern, below, or both above and below.
+Overall, this can be useful for gaining more context, seeing if there are any other phrases are commonly used alongside the search phrase, and finding the key portions of text.
+It allows users to tailor the information they receive and control how much or little they receive with each search.

     (base) ragalinapalaka@Ragalinas-MacBook-Pro skill-demo1 % grep -C2 "forest for debt" */*/*/final.txt
     recently borne fruit, particularly recent agreements with Japan and